 An inexpensive plastic folding palette works fine.
 It should have several empty wells for the above-mentioned colors and fold in half to preserve your paints..
 If you have a clean palette, organize your paints by color, putting all the reds together, the blues together, etc. Label them or make a diagram in your sketchbook.
 You will forget otherwise.

-You can use two old yogurt containers as mixing containers.
+You can use two large yogurt containers or other plastic water containers.